openminted/alvis-docker/openminted-components/alvis-br-train/README.md

 # alvis-br-train

-This component is used to train a SVM model for binary relation extration.
+This component is used to train a SVM model for binary relation extration on text documents.
 It is based on TEES and it uses GeniaTagger.
-It is defined from alvis plans (see plans into the [test-data/plans folder](test-data/plans)).
+It is defined using alvisnlp plans (see the plans into the [test-data/plans folder](test-data/plans)).

 ## test-data
 the test-data to run this component are into the `test-data` folder